aibor/timewarrior-extensions/README.md

 default is 8 hours.
 It can be changed by setting the config variable `flextime.hours_per_day`.

+If you already have overtime, you can have flextime take it into account by setting the config variable `flextime.minutes_offset_total`.

 #### Install

 After cloning the repo, build directly into your timewarrior extensions